24 March to 9 July 2023

 31 July 2023 to 14 January 2024

-Soundshapes – In Between Frequencies: Volume I activates the two entrances of the Gropius Bau with sound works by Kapwani Kiwanga and Janine Jembere, creating an acoustic connection between the central entrance portal of the neo-Renaissance building and the step-free entrance.
-Drawing from the potential of porosity, this architectural intervention challenges the monumentality and statics of the building in an attempt to destabilise the divide between interior and exterior.
+Soundshapes – In Between Frequencies: Volume I activated the two entrances of the Gropius Bau with sound works by Kapwani Kiwanga and Janine Jembere, creating an acoustic connection between the central entrance portal of the neo-Renaissance building and the step-free entrance.
+Drawing from the potential of porosity, this architectural intervention challenged the monumentality and statics of the building in an attempt to destabilise the divide between interior and exterior.

 Janine Jembere, Untitled (from the series Residence Time), 2013.